Monarch Watch Tagging Program

 Monarch Watch Tag Recoveries

 Recoveries from Mexico are typically reported to us in February/March and posted in April/May, as soon as everything has been verified.
-Recoveries within the U.S., Canada and northern Mexico are typically reported here in February/March.
+Recoveries within the U.S., Canada and northern Mexico are typically posted in March.

 This list is by default sorted by the report season then by tag code.